 In this Lighter Chicken Piccata recipe, seasoned thin-cut chicken breasts are seared before simmering in a lemony, white wine and caper sauce.
 Serve with roasted asparagus for a deliciously light meal.

 If I find myself at an Italian restaurant, nine times out of ten, I’ll order the chicken piccata.
 I’m a total sucker for lemon and capers.
-Recently, the 4 of us went to a local Italian restaurant.
+Recently, the four of us went to a local Italian restaurant.
 We’ve been there before and loved it.
 The first time I ordered veal saltimbocca (I was feeling fancy) and it was divine.
-This last visit, I ordered the chicken piccata and sadly wasn’t dissapointed.
+This last visit, I ordered the chicken piccata and sadly was dissapointed.

 There was zero color to the chicken and was overall just meh.
 I wanted to love it, but it was just okay.